OPEC cuts oil demand growth forecast again as economic challenges mount | Headlines

 OPEC cuts oil demand growth forecast again as economic challenges mount

-The report said that OPEC output fell by 210,000 bpd in October to 29.49 million bpd, more than the pleged OPEC+ reduction.

-OPEC on Monday cut its forecast for 2022 global oil demand growth for a fifth time since April and also trimmed next year's figure, citing mounting economic challenges including high inflation and increases to interest rates.
+OPEC on Monday cut its forecast for 2022 global oil demand growth for a fifth time since April and also trimmed next year's figure, citing mounting economic challenges including high inflation and rising interest rates.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)